singaporetech/immersification-wip-locomotion/README.md

 # How to use the code

-These are Unity C# component scripts that developers can use in a Unity3D project.
-Currently, we do not provide an example project but it should be straightfoward for experienced Unity developers to include in their projects.
+The code in the [unity-locomotion-scripts](https://github.com/singaporetech/immersification-wip-locomotion/tree/main/unity-locomotion-scripts) folder are Unity C# component scripts that developers can use in a Unity3D project.
+Currently, we do not provide an example project but it should be straightforward for experienced Unity developers to include in their projects.

 The code can also be treated as a source of information for the implementation details of the various WIP methods discussed in the paper.